weaveworks/weave-gitops/doc/adr/0007-api-service.md

 Initially the only command using `wego-api` will be `wego ui run` which will run the port-forward command in the background, keep it running and open the browser using that same local address, as the UI web server lives in `wego-api`.

 By using this command there is security issue we need to solve.
 The issue is that `wego-api` could be accessed by any other program on the local machine.
 To fix this issue there will be an extra authorization layer that will be addressed in another ADR.

+The flag `--wego-api-port` will be added to allow the user expose `wego-api` in the local port of their choice.

 ### Automate the build of docker images from the `wego-api`.